-The notice of meeting provides for the election of directors, the advisory say-on-pay vote, the advisory vote on the frequency of the say-on-pay vote, and the selection of independent auditors and for the transaction of such other business, as may properly come before the meeting.
+The notice of meeting provides for the election of directors, the selection of independent auditors, the stockholder proposal described in Item 3 above, and for the transaction of such other business, as may properly come before the meeting.
 As of the date of this proxy statement, the Board of Directors does not intend to present to the meeting any other business, and it has not been informed of any business intended to be presented by others.
 However, if any other matters properly come before the meeting, the persons named in the enclosed proxy will take action and vote proxies, in accordance with their judgment of such matters.